gleannyc/documentation/docs/docs/data-modeling/query-data-files.md

 Glean can directly use CSVs and other common data files for small or adhoc analysis, without needing to set up a traditional database.

-!!! warning ""
-    This feature is not currently available on demo versions of Glean.

 ## Uploading Files

 From [the model builder page](https://glean.io/app/mb){:target="\_blank"},